 What’s more, he says, the bothersome symptoms only get worse as we get older.
 Tear production naturally slows down and the lens in your eye becomes less flexible with each passing year, he explains.

-Winter: When It’s Hard to Stay Hydrated
+Eye Problems in Winter: When It’s Hard to Stay Hydrated

 As the temperature drops, the waterworks kick in.
 Why?
 Cold winds and bone-dry air leave your eyes parched.
 To make up for the dryness, your tear ducts go into overdrive, sometimes to the point that it’s difficult to see.